Once your app is ready to be deployed there are a few things you should do.

 never be exposed to the Internet at large.
 Disabling debug changes the following

-Core CakePHP caches are by default flushed every year (about 365 days), instead of every 10 seconds as in development.
+Core CakePHP caches duration are defaulted to 365 days, instead of 10 seconds as in development.

-Error views are less informative, and give generic error messages instead.
+Error views are less informative, and display generic error messages instead of detailed error messages with stack traces.

 In addition to the above, many plugins and application extensions use